 What is SRE?

 At least, that’s the gist of the SRE definition from Google, the company that has popularized the concept over the past few years.
 As Google puts it, the point of SRE is to “treat [IT] operations as if it’s a software problem.”
+Here’s how Ben Treynor, VP of Engineering at Google, describes the role:

-This idea is innovative because, traditionally, there was a large divide at most companies between IT operations staff, whose main role was maintaining software, and software engineers, whose main role was writing software.
+This idea is innovative because, traditionally, there was a large divide at most companies between IT operations staff, whose main role was maintaining software, and a software engineer, whose main role was writing software.
 Not only did these two groups do different types of work, they also approached problems in different types of ways.
 Software engineers tended to focus on using code to solve all problems, whereas IT operations was more accustomed to using a wide array of various tools—monitoring software, configuration management tools, access-control frameworks, and so on—to manage the day-to-day operations of software systems.

 The SRE trend helps to explain why concepts like infrastructure as code (IaC) and declarative configuration management have become popular approaches to IT system deployment and management in recent years.
 These practices are ways of using code and the principles of software engineering to manage IT processes that traditionally would have been executed using different tools and methodologies.
-They also happen to be approaches that lend themselves well to automation and scalability, which are values that SRE prioritizes.
+They also happen to be approaches that lend themselves well to automation and scalability, which are values that SRE teams prioritize.

 What Is DevOps?

 DevOps, as the term implies, is about bridging the gap between development and IT operations.
+DevOps is a combination of development, quality assurance (QA), and operations, together with related best practices and methods.
+The goals of DevOps are to:

 The core idea behind DevOps is essentially the same idea that drives SRE: It’s about making overall IT operations more reliable and efficient by allowing software engineers (or developers, who are basically the same thing in most contexts) and IT operations staff to collaborate more closely.

-Culture vs. implementation: Generally speaking, DevOps tends to focus more on cultural goals and priorities than on specific implementational processes.
+DevOps culture vs. implementation: Generally speaking, DevOps tends to focus more on cultural goals and priorities than on specific implementational processes.
 There are no specific tools you need to use or approaches you have to follow in order to “do DevOps.”
 There is no specific script to follow for doing SRE, either, but SRE overall offers more rigid prescriptions about how to solve problems, and which types of tools to use, than does DevOps.

 Organizational structure: In most cases, DevOps doesn’t replace existing developer and IT operations departments or roles.
 Companies may hire a few DevOps engineers to help guide DevOps, but they don’t replace all existing IT roles with DevOps engineers.
 In contrast, the SRE role tends to be seen as a way to replace at least IT operations.
 (This is a generalized statement and there are certainly exceptions, but overall, SRE involves greater change to organizational structure.)

-Extension to other IT roles: DevOps has spawned a slew of offshoots that extend the DevOps concept between just development and IT operations.
+Extension to other IT roles: DevOps has spawned a slew of offshoots that extend the DevOps concept beyond just development teams and IT operations.
 Now, it’s common to hear talk about DevSecOps, for example, which applies DevOps to security, or QAOps, which brings QA engineers into the DevOps fold.
 The SRE concept, meanwhile, hasn’t seen this type of expansive use.

 The above notwithstanding, it can be hard to fully explain the difference between SRE and DevOps.
 Some observers have argued that the differences are not substantial or consistent enough to be meaningful.
 Others might contend that the definitions of SRE and DevOps, as well as the approaches companies take to embrace the concepts, vary so much that it’s not really possible to offer a universal definition of either term in the first place, let alone clearly spell out how they are different from each other.